St. Mary Student / Parent Reunification Information

 When a parent can’t respond to the reunification site, students will only be released to individuals previously identified on the student’s emergency contact form.
 Otherwise, the school will hold students until parents can pick up their student.
-Please keep this information accurate and updated, including emergency contacts and cell phone numbers and cell phone carriers.
+Please keep this information accurate and updated in SchoolSpeak parent and student profiles to include emergency contacts and cell phone numbers and cell phone carriers.

 Questions may be directed to Mrs. Mary DaRosa at email@example.com or St. Mary School Counselor and Safety Manager, Mrs. Michelle Timm at firstname.lastname@example.org